Texas Disciplinary Rules of Professional Conduct Back to Outline

 5. Paragraphs (b)(1) and (d)(1) do not prohibit a lawyer from receiving a salary or partnership share established by prior independent agreement.
 They prohibit directly relating the attorney's compensation to the fee in the matter in which the lawyer is disqualified.

 6. Paragraph (b)(2) does not require that a lawyer give notice to the governmental agency at a time when premature disclosure would injure the client; a requirement for premature disclosure might preclude engagement of the lawyer.
-Such notice is, however, required to be given as soon as practicable in order that the government agency or affected person will have a reasonable opportunity to ascertain compliance with Rule 1.10 and to take appropriate action if necessary.
+Such notice is, however, required to be given as soon as practicable in order that the government agency or affected person will have a reasonable opportunity to ascertain compliance with this Rule and to take appropriate action if necessary.

 7. Paragraph (c) operates only when the lawyer in question has actual as opposed to imputed knowledge of the confidential government information.